bfetler/project_management/README.md

 + Communicate well to stakeholders.
 + Get revenue.
 + Gather and monitor feedback.
-+ Track unreleased features (for next sprint or release), bugs, unresolved issues
++ Track unreleased features (for next sprint or release), bugs, unresolved issues.
 + Add fixes or patches as needed.
 + Plan for product end-of-life if needed.
 + Review lessons learned, retrospective.